jvrenes/trivia/backend/api_reference.md

 ### GET /categories
 -General:

     -Returns an array list of categories and a success value.
     -Sample: ```curl http://127.0.0.1:5000/categories```

 ### GET /questions
 -General:

     -Returns a list of questions object, succes value and total number of questions.
     -Results are paginated in groups of 10.
-Include a request argument to choose page number, starting from 1.
+Include a request argument to choose page number,starting from 1.